 The National Softball Association has divisions for men and women, and a coed division for both to compete in jointly.
 The men's division is specifically for men ages 16 and older, and the women's division is specifically designed for women ages 16 and older.
-With the exception of Coed division, women may not compete in the men's program and men may not compete in the women's program of any division.
+Except for the Coed division, women may not compete in the men's program and men may not compete in the women's program of any division.
+Local Men's Leagues must notify the NSA National office if planning to offer this option.
 This also applies to the Youth Program.
 Player eligibility is determined by the players birth certificate.